How to teach outside

 6. Expect teachable moments.
 If your lesson is about observing macroinvertebrates in a pond and suddenly a flock of pelicans appears overhead, it’s OK to pause your lesson, observe the birds, and discuss whatever questions the students ask.

 7. Use a focusing tool.
-Drape a rope or hula hoop around an object, use a laser pointer, or provide binoculars.
+Drape a rope or hula hoop around an object, use a laser pointer, or provide magnifying lenses or binoculars.
 Other popular focusing tools include small sand pails or clear plastic baggies for collecting small objects, ice cube trays for collecting live macroinvertebrates, paper plates or frisbees for collecting/sorting/labeling objects, or an old shower curtain with pre-drawn grid lines for an “instant chart.”

 8. Have a question, objects to spot, or hidden objects to find.
 Many a naturalist has sparked intrigue in even the most jaded students by “planting” interesting objects such as skulls, feathers, or shells along a trail.
 Hiding camouflaged stuffed animals, pictures of birds, or painted rocks with words are also popular.
 Talk about these things along the way or tell students to be ready to answer questions when you arrive at your location.